 Figure 8: RW_NETFLOW Class with attributes

-The class contains two categories of similar attributes, the first contains netflow feature (ex: timestamp, packet lengths, etc…) values for connection based RWs, and the seconds contains the equivalent values expect for time based RWs.
-The time to live (TTL) list is used to determine if a target netflow fall within the rolling window or not.
-It will be explained in further detail later in this section.
+The class contains two categories of similar attributes: the first contains netflow feature (ex: timestamp, packet lengths, etc…) values for connection based RWs, and the seconds contains the equivalent values expect for time based RWs.
+The time to live (TTL) list is used to determine whether or not a target netflow fall within the rolling window.
+This will be explained in further detail later in this section.

 The set of all RW_NETFLOW objects are held in a dictionary, as shown if Figure 9, which uses the SDIPT as the key.